-I'm gonna raise the stakes; I'm gonna smoke you out
+I'm gonna raise the stakes; I'm gonna smoke you out.

-She's not sure when it begins, exactly, but when it does it's mortifying.
+She's not sure when it begins, exactly, but when it does it's horrifying.
 One minute she and her mother are hurrying home from the drugstore – it was never a good idea to be out in the Narrows after dark – the next they're hearing screams and explosions and her ears are ringing with the noise.
 White mist fills the air and her mother has the presence of mind to tell her to hold her shirt to her nose and mouth before doing so herself.
-Being only twelve, the girl doesn't know what the mist is or why it's there but what she does know it's that it's terrifying, fogging the air and dimming the already flickering streetlights.
+Being only twelve, the girl doesn't know what the mist is or why it's there but what she does know is that it's terrifying, fogging the world and dimming the already flickering streetlights.

+That's when she starts seeing things.
+Terrible, nightmarish things.
 Things that make her head spin and her stomach heave, and, before she knows it, she's retching on the street; the images of skin melting off the faces of passers-by and maggots corrupting their bodies fill her vision, even when she squeezes her eyes closed.

 The fog is distorting her vision and making her head spin; nothing is making sense.
-She stumbles suddenly, running smack against the corner of a building and she smells blood when her hand slides over the wickedly sharp edge of a broken drainpipe.
+She stumbles suddenly, running smack against the corner of a building and she smells blood when her hand slides over the wickedly-sharp edge of a broken drainpipe.

-She does not scream.
+She bites her lip and does not scream.